 Formerly enrolled students who need to be readmitted should complete our Application for Readmission.

-- demonstrate a student’s passion for and knowledge of the intended plan of study using the language of the field;
+- a student’s passion for, and knowledge of, the intended plan of study using the language of the field;

-- specify the intended program, area of study, research interest(s), and desired advisor (if applicable);
+- the intended program, area of study, research interest(s), and desired advisor (if applicable);

-- describe any professional and/or presentation experience; and
+- experience the student can bring to the department, including any professional and/or presentation experience; and

 Students may upload copies of their previous college/university transcripts for the initial application review process.
 Students must be able to provide official transcripts and proof of degree(s) to complete their enrollment if accepted.